cory-yonomi/ornery-mouse/README.md

 Hey there, I'm Cory.
 I'm a software developer that recently completed the Software Engineering Immersive Cohort with General Assembly.
 Formerly a large format graphics professional, I decided to make the leap into development to make better use of my time and skills.

+Here you'll find my projects from GA as well as personal projects and refactors.
+I get excited about apps + APIs for the outdoors and conservation, the MERNG stack in general, and tacos.

 Outside of coding, I'm an avid fly fisher and gamer.
-I get excited about apps for the outdoors and conservation, the MERNG stack in general, and tacos.
+Find me chasing carp around Austin, TX or building villages in Valheim.

 <!---
 ornery-mouse/ornery-mouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.